How to Fix Drain filter clog on LG WM4500HBA (Front Load)

 When to Call a Professional

-Clearing a drain filter clog on the LG WM4500HBA is essentially free as a DIY repair, requiring no replacement parts in most cases — though a new drain filter costs just $5–$15 if needed.
-A professional service call typically runs $150–$300 once you factor in labor and fees.
-Doing it yourself puts that full amount back in your pocket.
+Clearing a drain filter clog on the LG WM4500HBA is essentially free as a DIY repair, requiring no replacement parts in most cases.
+However, a new drain filter costs just $5–$15 if needed.
+A professional service call typically runs between $150–$300 once you factor in labor and fees.
+By doing it yourself, you can put that entire amount back in your pocket.

 How often should I clean the drain filter on my LG WM4500HBA?